-As prescribed in 512.301(a)(1), insert the following clause:
+As prescribed in 512.301 Solicitation provisions and contract clauses for the acquisition of commercial items.(a)(1), insert the following clause:

 CONTRACT TERMS AND CONDITIONS APPLICABLE TO GSA ACQUISITION OF COMMERCIAL ITEMS (MAY 2019)

 (a) The Contractor agrees to comply with any clause that is incorporated herein by reference to implement agency policy applicable to acquisition of commercial items or components.
 The clause in effect based on the applicable regulation cited on the date the solicitation is issued applies unless otherwise stated herein.
 The clauses in paragraph (b) of this section are incorporated by reference: